civican/legisinfo/42-1/bills/C-15/bill_text.md

         non-resident,

-        a partnership (other than a partnership that is, throughout its fiscal period that includes that time), or
+        a partnership (other than a partnership that is, throughout its fiscal period that includes that time, **a Canadian partnership**), or

         exempt because of subsection 149(1) from tax under this Part on the person's taxable income;